FAQ

 Official NOAA ENCs meet U.S. Coast Guard carriage requirements, as defined in Title 33 and Title 46 of the U.S. Code of Federal Regulations (CFR), and as specified in USCG Navigational and Vessel Inspection Circular No. 01-16 (NVIC 01-16).

-What hardware and software is required operate NOAA ENCs?
+What hardware and software is required use NOAA ENCs?

 What does the date entry mean on the NOAA ENC download page?

-What are the other files included with the NOAA ENC?
+What other files are included with the NOAA ENC?

 CATALOG.031 - lists of the cells and ancillary files that are included in an NOAA ENC "exchange set."